 My name is Jessie Jacobs.
-I’m interested in place regeneration, grassroots politics, campaigning, the rights and voices of women, young people and children, community empowerment and social change.
+I’m interested in the rights and voices of women, young people and children, place regeneration, social enterprise, community empowerment and development, and social change.

 In 2002, whilst studying for MA in Management at Durham university, I met a young teenager involved in street prostitution and this changed the course of my life forever.
 Alongside a few local women, we set up a small project to reach and engage women and young people caught up in addiction and prostitution.
 The project became an award winning charity called A Way Out.
 For over twelve years I lead the work there as a project manager and eventually Chief Executive Officer.
 We supported hundreds of people to turn their lives around and by 2014, when I handed over the reigns we were employing around 22 staff and 50 volunteers.

-My current focus is grassroots politics, community activism and the media.
-I want to see politics represent every day people.
-To see hidden voices heard within decision making and more participatory forms of democracy, emerging.
+My current focus is grassroots community development, policy, campaigning and the media.
+I want to see ordinary people at the heart of policy making, to see hidden voices heard and more participatory forms of democracy, emerging.
 I am the recent founder of a new tabloid publication ‘The Eclipse’ which is a peoples paper and a platform for hidden voices, providing an alternative to the mainstream tabloids.